Jammy2211/PyAutoLens/README.md

 **PyAutoLens** requires [PyMultiNest](http://johannesbuchner.github.io/pymultinest-tutorial/install.html) & [Numba](https://github.com/numba/numba).

+## Forking / Cloning

+**PyAutoLens** requires a valid config directory to be present when it is run.
+Therefore, if you fork or clone the **PyAutoLens** repository, you need the **autolens_workspace** with the PYTHONPATH and WORKSPACE enviroment variables set up as described in the installation instructions below.

 ## Installation with conda

 We recommend installation using a conda environment as this circumvents a number of compatibility issues when installing **PyMultiNest**.